paul-pias/Object-Detection-and-Distance-Measurement/README.md

 After unzipping the project, there are two ways to run this.
 If you want to see your output in your browser, execute the "app.py" script or run "object_detection.py" to execute it locally.

-If you want to run object detection and distance measurement on a video file, just write the name of the video file to variable <b>id</b> in either "app.py" or "object_detection.py" or if you want to run it on your webcam just put 0 in <b>id</b>.
+If you want to run object detection and distance measurement on a video file, write the name of the video file to variable <b>id</b> in either "app.py" or "object_detection.py" or if you want to run it on your webcam just put 0 in <b>id</b>.

 However, if you want to run the inference on a feed of <b>IP Camera </b>, use the following convention while assigning it to the variable <b>"id"</b>
 ``` python